cloudjournal/gke-labelforwarder-gce/README.md

 it will pick up `topology.kubernetes.io/zone` value by default, which will be used for 2nd activities. if `topology.kubernetes.io/zone` used by your organization, then please use `failure-domain.beta.kubernetes.io/zone` by specifying it in the daemonset.yaml `env` by utilizing `ZONE_LABEL` key

-2. applied the `topology.kubernetes.io/zone` value from 1st activities to the same node as compute engine. wait for some times for label to be populated in billing
+2. applied the `topology.kubernetes.io/zone` value from 1st activities to the same node as compute engine.

 # Requirements

 ## 1. create role and service account in google cloud
 this will be used for authorize. once created, export the key as json file. please be sure to use role that has :

     - compute.instances.setLabels
     - compute.instances.get